Asynchronous Load Balancing and Auto-scaling: Mean-Field Limit and Optimal Design: Introduction

-Most of existing performance models for load balancing assume that the available service capacity,~$N$, remains constant over time even when designed for cloud computing systems~\cite{van2018scalable}, i.e., auto-scaling is not taken into account.
-Nonetheless, auto-scaling mechanisms are frequently employed in cloud applications and affect delay performance.
-This does not mean that classic load balancing models are inadequate for cloud systems but that they assume that auto-scaling operates at a much slower timescale than load balancing.
-Essentially, this means that jobs do not see any change in the overall available capacity because they move much faster than servers.
-This makes sense if servers are interpreted as physical or even virtual machines because setup times are of the order of minutes if not longer~\cite{Gandhi13} while in typical applications hosted in cloud networks job service times are about ten milliseconds.
-The large body of literature on load balancing, reviewed in Section~\ref{sec:RW}, is undoubtedly the proof that this {timescale separation} assumption is well accepted by researchers and practitioners.
-In the context of serverless computing however, a server is interpreted as a software function that can be flexibly instantiated in milliseconds \cite{2018Wang,Peeking18}, i.e., within a time window that is comparable with the magnitude of job inter-arrival and service times, and with negligible switching costs.
-Here, auto-scaling mechanisms are extremely reactive and the decisions of turning servers on or off are based on instantaneous observations of the current system state rather than on the long-run equilibrium behavior or historical data.
-Therefore, the timescale separation assumption above becomes arguable~\cite{scaleperrequest} because it would mean to assume that job dynamics achieve stochastic equilibrium between consecutive changes of~$N$, i.e., in milliseconds.
+Most of the existing performance models for load balancing assume that the available service capacity remains constant over time~\cite{van2018scalable}, i.e., auto-scaling is not taken into account.
+Nonetheless, auto-scaling mechanisms are widely employed by cloud applications and affect delay performance.
+This does not mean that classic load balancing models are inadequate for cloud systems but simply that they assume that auto-scaling operates at a much slower \emph{timescale} than load balancing.
+Essentially, this means that jobs do not see any change in the available capacity because they evolve much faster than servers.
+This makes sense if servers are interpreted as physical or even virtual machines because setup times are of the order of minutes if not longer~\cite{Gandhi13} while in typical applications hosted in cloud networks job service times are about ten milliseconds~\cite{scaleperrequest}.
+The large body of literature on load balancing, reviewed in Section~\ref{sec:RW}, is undoubtedly the proof that this {timescale separation} assumption is well accepted for several systems.
+In the context of serverless computing however, a server is interpreted as a software function that can be flexibly instantiated in milliseconds \cite{Peeking18,Peeking18}, i.e., within a time window that is comparable with the magnitude of job inter-arrival and service times, and with negligible switching costs.
+Here, auto-scaling mechanisms are extremely reactive and the decisions of turning servers on or off are based on instantaneous observations of the current system state rather than on the long-run equilibrium behavior.
+Therefore, the timescale separation assumption above becomes questionable, as also discussed in~\cite{scaleperrequest}, because it would mean to assume that job dynamics achieve stochastic equilibrium between consecutive changes of the net service capacity, i.e., in milliseconds.